fbpx

 People may also struggle with negative emotions related to their behavior during the psychotic disorder such as embarrassment.

-Doctors, counselors and other health care providers can work with individuals at this stage to help them recover and be alert to future signs of a crisis, which can sometimes be prevented with early recognition.
+Doctors, counselors, and other healthcare providers can work with individuals at this stage to help them recover and be alert to future signs of a crisis, which can sometimes be prevented with early recognition.

 Fifth Stage